fbdtemme/bencode/docs/usage/value.rst

 Introduction
 ------------

-The :cpp:class:`bvalue` is class that implements a bencoded value.
+:cpp:class:`bvalue` is class that represents a bencoded value.
-It is a sum-type implemented with a :cpp:class:`std::variant` that stores the different bencode data types.
+It is a sum-type implemented with a :cpp:class:`std::variant` to stores the different bencode data types.

 :cpp:class:`bvalue` is an instantiation of the class template